Panic button-equipped Amazon Kindles join gadget battle

 The company is also modifying some of the Kindle's software capabilities to try to appeal to a broader range of customers.

-It is also allowing subscribers to download videos to watch while offline, appealing to travelers and pure wifi users.
+It is also allowing subscribers to download videos to watch when offline, appealing to travelers and pure wifi users.

 "And, it must be said, Amazon is unassailable when it comes to price," said Epps.